SAP-samples/kyma-runtime-extension-samples/saas-provisioning/README.md

 2. Choose the menu option Subscriptions
 3. Find and open the **Kyma SAAS Provisioning Demo** tile
 4. Choose the **Go to Application** link.
+5. The sample will display
-5. The app will have the following endpoints
+6. The app will have the following endpoints

    https://saas-demo-<tenant id>.<cluster domain>/